+Omeka Classic imposes no file size limitations.
+Your server, however, may have restrictions on file upload sizes or speeds that may be causing problems.
 These limitations vary from server to server and we cannot change this for you.
-If you have a problem uploading files, please first check with your hosting service or your local server administrator.
+If you have a problem uploading files through the Add New Files interface, please first check with your hosting service or your local server administrator.

 Batch Add Files

-To upload more than one file at a time, you may download and install the Dropbox plugin.
-It allows you to upload multiple files directly into a folder on your server that you can then add in the items admin interface.
+To upload more than one file at a time, you may download and install add-ons such as the Dropbox plugin.
+It allows you to upload multiple files from Dropbox directly into a folder on your server, which you can then add in the items interface.

-You may add full Dublin Core metadata for every file uploaded.
+You may add a distinct set of Dublin Core metadata for each file uploaded.

-This change means generally better support on newer browsers, but worse support on older ones and for older video formats especially.
+As of version 2.4, Omeka Classic uses HTML 5 audio and video tags when embedding audio and video.
+This means generally better support on newer browsers, but worse support on older ones and for older video formats especially.

 By choosing from a few well-supported formats for audio and video files, you can provide a much better experience for your users across different platforms and devices.

 The MP4 container (.mp4 or .m4v) is the best-supported video format across browsers and platforms.
-By far the best choice for video that will work well across different browsers is a .mp4 file, with H.264 video and AAC audio.
+By far the best choice for video that will work well across different browsers are .mp4 files with H.264 video and AAC audio.